Eortvald/02467_group4/content/network-analysis.md

 communities of e.g. coffee users or generally communities around specific categories.

 ## Constructing the Network of fine-food products
-Buidling the network as described above, we should get nodes that are connected with other nodes of similar type, either category wise or simply products that are e.g. used together, like pasta and ketchup.
+Building the network as described above, we should get nodes that are connected with other nodes of similar type, either category.
+One can imagine for instance a user shopping for tea, viewing or purchasing all kinds of differently flavored tea; so we might see all kinds of tea connected in the graph.
 <br>
 Below is an image of the constructed network of Amazon fine-food products.
 <img src="/images/nopartition_2200_alsoviewed.png" alt="drawing" width="400"/>